 These Vegan Graham Crackers are SO GOOD!

-My favourite thing about vegan graham crackers is that they combine the best of both the cracker and the cookie worlds.
+My favorite thing about vegan graham crackers is that they combine the best of both the cracker and the cookie worlds.
 If you're from across the pond and not sure what this recipe is all about, think digestive biscuits.

 Mel x